Axiomata

 COURAGE

-The storm hits.
-The sea throws itself against your foundation.
-It does not pause.
-It does not care whether you are brave.
-You climb anyway.
-The iron railing burns cold.
-Your boots find the grooves worn into the stone by every climb before this one.
-Salt crusts your lashes shut.
-The door at the top has swollen – you put your shoulder into it, and the wind nearly takes you when it gives.
-Your hand shakes as it trims the wick.
-Kerosene sharp in your nostrils.
-Salt on your lips.
+The storm batters your foundation.
+It does not care if you are brave.
+You climb anyway, the iron railing burning cold beneath your hands.
+Your boots find the grooves worn into the stone by every climb before this one; salt crusts your lashes.
+The door at the top has swollen shut – you put your shoulder into it, and the wind almost takes you when the wood finally yields.
+Your hand trembles as you trim the wick – the scent of kerosene sharp in your nostrils, the salt heavy on your lips.
 You strike the match anyway.

-The sulphur flares.
-The flame catches – for one breath, you are what you came here to be.
+The sulphur flares and the flame catches; for one breath, you are exactly what you came here to be.
 In the first storm, you couldn't light it.
-The head stuttered against the striker – three, four, five times – while rain found the seams of the lantern room and the whole tower hummed like a struck bell.
-You white–knuckled the iron railing and mistook your panic for resolve.
-By the hundredth storm your hands move without asking.
-The flame answers on the first try, as if it was always waiting.
-Then comes the night the tremor returns – not from the storm but from inside the hand.
+The match stuttered against the striker – three, four, five times – while rain found the seams of the lantern room and the whole tower hummed like a struck bell.
+By the hundredth storm, the hands move without asking.
+The flame answers on the first try, as if it had always been waiting.
+Then comes the night the tremor returns.
+Not from the storm, but from inside the hand.
 Why am I still here?
-The light will fail eventually.
-No one is coming to relieve your watch.
-No answer comes.
-Only the stairs below you and the railing worn smooth by your palm.
+No answer.
+Only the stairs below and the railing worn smooth by your palm.
 The full weight of the ocean against the glass.
-Wind finds the crack beneath the door and thins the flame to a stutter.
-It presses your sternum like a flat hand testing whether you will hold.
+Wind presses through the crack beneath the door and thins the flame to a stutter.
+It presses your sternum.
 You lean into it.
-You have been the light so long you cannot unbecome what you are.
+You have kept the light so long you cannot unbecome what you are.
 Your hands reach the wick without thought.
-The flame rises.
-The dark pulls back like a tide.
-The night passes in salt and wind.
-You will not remember the hours.
-Only the match.
-Dawn comes the colour of ash, then copper.
+The flame rises and the dark gives way.
+Dawn bleeds ash, then copper.
 You do not know if anyone saw.
-You know only this: there was light where there might have been darkness.
-And the one who held was you.
+You know only this: the one who held the light was you.

 The Shadow

-The Fearless knows only one answer to storms: force.
-His hands prove it – scars from rigging, a shoulder that never healed right.
-He hears this storm and meets it the only way he knows.
-He abandons the lantern room and hurls himself into the surf–fists raised, his battle cry instantly shredded by the gale.
-For a moment, chest–deep in the surge, his muscles answer – the wave parts around him.
-The sea does not fight back.
-It closes over him.
-Unhurried.
-Unimpressed.
-Behind him, the lighthouse goes dark. ❖ The Prudent was twelve when the sea closed over her head.
-The hand she was holding – and then wasn't.
-Her thoughts circle incessantly: the oil will burn out, the storm will take the glass.
+The Bold knows only one answer to storms: his body.
+Scars from rigging; a shoulder that never set right.
+His grandfather tended the light for thirty years and died in his chair – lungs full, hands soft, the lantern burning above him like a vigil candle.
+The son swore a different death.
+He hears the gale.
+Courage, he believes, does not cower behind glass.
+He throws open the storm door and walks into the teeth of it.
+He stands on the gallery, boots planted, daring the wind to answer.
+It doesn't argue; it simply batters past, indifferent to his bravery.
+He shouts his grandfather's name into a gale the old man would have watched from behind glass.
+The wind swallows it whole.
+Behind his back, the gale finds the unlatched door.
+The flame gutters once, and the tower goes black. ❖ The Prudent was twelve when the sea closed over her head.
+The hand she was holding – then wasn't.
+Her thoughts circle: the oil will burn out, the storm will breach the glass.
 Why die for a dark tower?
+She waits for the feeling to pass.
+It doesn't.
 She descends the stairs, crosses the rocks at low tide, and reaches safety on the mainland.
 The life she builds is long and correct.
 She builds a house with no windows facing the sea and sleeps with the curtains drawn.
-Not one day passes without hearing the wind.
-She escaped the lighthouse.
-Never the storm.
+Every day she hears the wind.
+She escaped the lighthouse – never the storm.

 The Cut